AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/configure.md

 The dataset preview contains data such as the last update time, source schema, and a preview of the first ten columns.

 You can save your drafts as you move along the workflow using the **[!UICONTROL Save]** button.
-You can now also save draft model configurations and move to the next step in the workflow using the **[!UICONTROL Save and continue]** button.
-Without this ability, you could lose all selections during the configuration workflow if it is not submitted for processing.
-This is particularly helpful when you need to define multiple fields in the configuration workflow.
+You can also save draft model configurations and move to the next step in the workflow using the **[!UICONTROL Save and continue]** button.
+This feature enables you to create and save drafts during model configurations and is particularly useful when you have to define many fields in the configuration workflow.

 ![Save and exit](../images/user-guide/cai-save-and-exit.png)